cherryjiang1227/SBA-318/README.md

 # SBA 318: Express Server Application — Modern Furniture Store

 ## Project Overview
-For this skill-based assessment, I built **Modern Furniture Store**, a fictional furniture retailer featuring contemporary furniture from well-known brands such as Design Within Reach, Herman Miller, West Elm, CB2, and IKEA.
+For this assessment, I built **Modern Furniture Store**, a fictional furniture retailer featuring contemporary furniture from well-known brands such as Design Within Reach, Herman Miller, West Elm, CB2, and IKEA.

 The goal of this project was to create a RESTful Express application that allows users to browse furniture, organize products by brand and room, and perform basic CRUD operations through a custom API.
 I also implemented server-side rendering using EJS to create simple webpages that interact with the API.
 ---